peichenli3/Market-Data/README.md

 I plan to write something about market data -- TAQ data (slow but cheap), ITCH data (fast but expensive), Complex Orders (confidential).
+This will be very interesting.
 More to come.....